Shopify/mobile-buy-sdk-ios/README.md

 )
 ```

-The result is a mutation that will update a customer's phone number to `null`.
+The result is a mutation that updates a customer's phone number to `null`.

 ```graphql
 mutation {